-Decks: Guard rails and bulwark are up to industry standard and in satisfactory condition; weather deck, engine room and other ladders and/or stair treads are covered with a high traction coating; Deck anti skid surface renewed; Deck insert 1-ft X 2.5-ft X 1/2-in Corten steel in No. 2 end engine compartment; All coatings are newly applied.
+Decks: Guard rails and bulwark are up to industry standard and in satisfactory condition; weather deck, engine room and other ladders and/or stair treads are covered with a high traction coating; Deck anti skid surface renewed in Oct 2014; Deck insert 1-ft X 2.5-ft X 1/2-in Corten steel in No. 2 end engine compartment Oct 2014; All coatings are newly applied.

-Bottom: Bottom found to generally be without indents and/or set-ins or repairs worthy of notation except for one 2-ft X 18-in insert noticed on port side at amidships; Bottom is protected by 16-zinc anodes on each side of bottom and 8-smaller zinc anodes on each azimuthing drive collar; Bottom is coated to 6-ft 6-in draft with antifouling coating.
+Bottom: Bottom found to generally be without indents and/or set-ins or repairs worthy of notation except for port side chine plate renewal 4-ft X 32-ft X 3/8-in; Bottom is protected by 16-zinc anodes on each side of bottom and 8-smaller zinc anodes on each azimuthing drive collar; Bottom is coated to 6-ft 6-in draft with antifouling coating.